-17.8 Capital spares refers to items such as substation distribution transformers and distribution transformer meters (DT meters) which were ordered and delivered to stores close to year-end but are yet to be installed.
-These costs will be transferred to the various asset classes upon installation.
-Therefore, no depreciation is charged on these assets until they are transferred to the appropriate class of asset.
+- 17.6 Capital spares refer to items such as substation distribution transformers and distribution meters that were ordered and delivered to stores near year-end but have yet to be installed.
+These costs will be transferred to the appropriate asset classes upon installation.
+Consequently, no depreciation is charged on these assets until they are reclassified to the relevant asset category. - 17.7 On 24 August 2021, the Company revalued its property, plant and equipment for the year ended 31 December 2020.
+The valuation was conducted by Dr. Abiodun Oni of Oni Ibitoye & Co (FRC/2015/NIESV/00000012607).

-17.9 Analysis of depreciation